HOW TO MEASURE YOUR RING SIZE CORRECTLY

 Average Ring Size for Women

 The typical range for the average female ring size is between a size 5 and a size 7, although this can vary depending on the person’s height.
-We also know that the average-sized woman in America is about 5-feet 4 inches tall.
-You can use these averages to get your girlfriend’s finger dimensions without her knowledge but bear in mind that you may need to go up or down a size or two if she’s shorter or weighs more.
-This will give you a rough estimate of the size of the ring you need to get based on her height and weight.
+We also know that the average-sized woman in America is about 5 feet 4 inches tall.
+You can use these averages to get your girlfriend’s finger dimensions without her knowledge, but bear in mind that you may need to go up or down a size or two if she’s shorter or weighs more.
+This will only give you a rough estimate of the size of the ring you need to get based on her height and weight.

 However, you might want to get her finger measured if you think she might prefer a ring with a thin band because rings that are too wide could cause pain and inflammation.
 Remember, the most important thing is for the ring to fit comfortably!